 The information collected will help them to categorise the type of behaviour and determine what further action may need to be taken.
 The information needs to be recorded in writing along with the rationale for their decisions and action taken.

-More detailed guidance and case studies on low-level concerns can be found in Developing and implementing a low-level concerns policy (farrer.co.uk).
+More detailed guidance and case studies on low-level concerns can be found in Farrer-&-Co-Low-Level-Concerns-Policy-Guidance-Sept-2022.pdf (imperial.ac.uk)